bersilius/seneca-aws-adapter/README.md

 The service options can be the same as the params you use with the aws-sdk.
 See the Constructor Details of the given service you use in [AWS SDK for JavaScript Docs](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/_index.html).

-### Actions
+### Actions - examples

 All AWS service operations can be called like Seneca actions.
-All actions provide results via the standard callback format: `function(error,data){ ... }`.
+All actions provide results via the standard callback format: `function(error, data){ ... }`.

-#### role: seneca-aws-adapter, service: SNS cmd: listPlatformApplications
+#### role: seneca-aws-adapter, service: SNS, cmd: listPlatformApplications

 List all Platform Applications managed by the AWS SNS Service.